Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Introduction and main results

 for two subsets $A,B \subset M$ and observed some formal resemblance with the Hausdorff metric.
 However, the function $d_J$ in general fails all properties of a metric except symmetry and non-negativity.
 Nevertheless, for achronal smooth spacelike hypersurfaces with boundary $S_1$ and $S_2$ that are sufficiently causally related it is shown in \cite[Lemma~5]{BE99} that $d_J(S_1,S_2)=0$ if and only if $S_1=S_2$.
 While a Cauchy hypersurface is in general not smooth, we show that $d_J$, restricted to the space $\Cauchy_M$ of Cauchy hypersurfaces in $M$, satisfies all properties of an \emph{extended} metric, i.e.~a metric that is allowed to take the value infinity.
 In fact, if there exists a compact Cauchy hypersurface in $M$, then all Cauchy hypersurfaces in $M$ are compact by \cite[Property 7]{Ge70}, and in this case the metric is finite.
-Moreover, in case $(M,g)$ satisfies additional completeness conditions, we show that $\Cauchy_M$ is contained in a larger complete extended metric space $\Cauchy_M^w$ consisting of more general ``weak Cauchy sets'', as considered in Definition \ref{dfn:cauchy_set}, and establish further properties for these (extended) metric spaces.
+Moreover, in case $(M,g)$ satisfies additional completeness conditions, we show that $\Cauchy_M$ is contained in a larger complete extended metric space $\Cauchy_M^w$ consisting of a priori more general ``weak Cauchy sets'', as considered in Definition~\ref{dfn:cauchy_set}, and establish further properties for these (extended) metric spaces.
 More precisely, we show the following statements.
+Recall that an (extended) metric space $(X,d)$ is called \emph{geodesic} if any pair of points $p,q \in X$ (with $d(p,q)<\infty$) can be connected by a curve of length $d(p,q)$, \emph{locally compact} if every point has a compact neighborhood, and \emph{proper} if closed balls are compact.

-\begin{thm} Let $(M,g)$ be a smooth globally hyperbolic Lorentzian manifold.
+\begin{thm} Let $(M,g)$ be a smooth, globally hyperbolic Lorentzian manifold.
 Then the space of Cauchy hypersurfaces $(\Cauchy_M,d_J)$ in $M$ is a (non-empty) extended metric space.
-Moreover, if $(M,g)$ is \begin{enumerate} \item timelike geodesically complete, then $(\Cauchy_M^w,d_J)$ is a complete extended metric space. \item timelike Cauchy complete, then $(\Cauchy_M,d_J)$ is a complete extended metric space. \item spatially compact, then $(\Cauchy_M,d_J)$ is a locally compact metric space. \end{enumerate} \end{thm}
+Moreover, if $(M,g)$ is \begin{enumerate} \item timelike geodesically complete, then $(\Cauchy_M^w,d_J)$ is a complete extended metric space. \item timelike Cauchy complete, then $(\Cauchy_M,d_J)$ is a complete extended metric space, \item spatially compact, then $(\Cauchy_M,d_J)$ is a locally compact metric space. \item timelike Cauchy complete and spatially compact, then $(\Cauchy_M,d_J)$ is a proper geodesic metric space. \end{enumerate} \end{thm}